DomiKamu/OhmerPrems/README.md

 # ![](doc/images/Logo_Ohmer.png)OhmerPrems (Premium module + free)

-*OhmerPrems* is both Premium (for susbcribers) and free plugin/modules, designed for incoming VCV Rack v2.x.
+*OhmerPrems* is both Premium (for susbcribers) and free plugin/modules, designed for VCV Rack 2.

 Actually *OhmerPrems* plugin is containing **QuadPercs** module only.
 More modules are under consideration.